Posts in Category: Archives

 1964-1981 Includes all major brands other than RCA; H.P. = High Performance or commercial broadcast quality

 This is the world’s first and only count of the remaining studio size television cameras from the Golden Age and beyond.
+It was last updated in 2016.

-Also for the first time, I am attempting to count cameras on a worldwide basis.
+Also, for the first time, I am attempting to count cameras on a worldwide basis.
 Most cameras are in the US, but thanks to Dicky Howett in England, we have a more comprehensive count on cameras abroad.
 I have now included the RCA and Marconi cameras at Dicky’s Golden Age TV Recreations prop house and some others in UK museums, at the BBC, and in Australia and New Zealand.

 No ENG, or shoulder-mounted cameras are included, nor are Sony or Ikegami cameras.
 Fortunately, two compete TK41 camera chains have been found since our last update, as have a few TK41 camera heads.
 A few more GE and Marconi cameras have surfaced and so have a few early RCA black and white camera heads.
-A large number of cameras from History For Hire have been added too.
+A large number of cameras from History for Hire have been added too.
 Since our last update, a few collections have been sold and a few added to.
 I am also happy to report that a very rare 1939 RCA Iconoscope studio camera has surfaced to join Steve McVoy’s field version of the 1939 RCA Iconoscope camera.
 That makes a grand total of 324 RCA cameras left.

 I’m sure there are others out there, but my bet is, less than 50 more than the 459 total cameras listed here.
 I have tried to be as inclusive as possible and have been in touch with not only private collectors like myself, but all of the major museums and archival sources that I know of including the sources below.
 If there are collections or sources that you would like me to know about for inclusion in the list, please feel free to contact me.